 Anchorage Wetlands Management Plan

 The Planning and Zoning Commission approved the Anchorage Wetlands Management Plan (AWMP) on April 8, 2013.
-The Public Hearing Draft of the AWMP now will be forwarded to the Anchorage Assembly with a recommendation of approval as adopted in Planning and Zoning Commission Resolution No. 2013-017, dated June 3, 2013.
+The Public Hearing Draft of the AWMP was forwarded to the Anchorage Assembly with a recommendation of approval as adopted in Planning and Zoning Commission Resolution No. 2013-017, dated June 3, 2013.